dannuic/MQ2Dan/README.md

   * Dropping an observer: `/dobserve <name> <query> drop`
 2. Single-use direct query
   * Submitting a query: `${DanNet[<name>].Query[<query>]` or `${DanNet[<name>].Q[<query>]`
-    * The result of that will initially be null
+    * The result of that will initially be NULL (a string)
       * requires some form of waiting for a response
       * subsequent requests with the same query will attempt to read response